golibry/go-http/README.md

 - **Recoverer**: Panic recovery middleware with structured logging
 - **Session Management**: Comprehensive session handling with attributes, flash messages, and encryption

+## Recent Changes (2025-10-27)

+- Error handling: Added per-category logging control for `ErrorCategory`.
+  - New methods on `ErrorCategory`: `WithLogging(enabled bool)`, `DisableLogging()`, `EnableLogging()`, `IsLoggingEnabled()`.
+  - `ErrorResponseBuilder.Send()` now honors the matched category’s logging flag: when a category matches the error, it logs only if logging is enabled for that category.
+If no category matches, default behavior remains (logs when logger provided; otherwise writes to stderr).
+  - See updated examples in the Error Handling Patterns section below.

 ## Installation

 ```bash